bearclawpower/api-documentation-jekyll/_docs/services/attributes.md

 permalink: /docs/services/attributes/
 ---

+[Attributekeys]: /docs/attributekeys/collection
+[Attributevalues]: /docs/attributevalues/collection
 [Items]: /
-[Products]: /docs/products/intro/
+[Products]: /

 Attributes are a quality or feature regarded as a characteristic or inherent part of a parent object.
 We apply attributes to [Items][Items] (and sometimes [Products][Products]) periodically as they make their way through our system.
-Attributes are separated into two parts: "Attribute key" and "Attribute value".
+Attributes are separated into two parts: [Attributekeys][Attributekeys] and [Attributevalues][Attributevalues].
 Think of them as a key/value pair that are interdependent and never really used separately.

 <p class="align-center">